kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

   v1.ResourceRequirements) shows the **actual** resources held by the Pod and its Containers.

-A new Pod subresource named 'resourceallocation' is introduced to allow fine-grained access control that enables Kubelet to set or update resources allocated to a Pod, and prevents the user or any other component from changing the allocated resources.
+A new admission controller named 'PodResourceAllocation' is introduced in order to limit access to ResourcesAllocated field such that only Kubelet can update this field.

 #### Container Resize Policy